davidaustinm/prefigure/README.md

     Within a Python interpreter, you should then be able to `import louis` without an error.

-3. You are encouraged to install an [additional library](https://pycairo.readthedocs.io/en/latest/getting_started.html) to support the Pycairo package.
-This may not be essential for your local machine, but there is no harm in performing this step and it will guarantee that PreFigure has access to a reqiured package.
+3. You are encouraged to install an [additional library](https://pycairo.readthedocs.io/en/latest/getting_started.html) to support the `pycairo` package.
+This may not be essential for your local machine, but there is no harm in performing this step.
+The `pycairo` package is needed to produce labels having plain text (rather than mathematics).
+If you are not able to install `pycairo`, you will still be able to build PreFigure diagrams, but any labels with plain text will not appear.

 4. You are now ready to install PreFigure with

+    ```
+    pip install prefig[pycairo]
+    ```

+    If this fails, it is due to the `pycairo` dependency so you can instead install PreFigure without `pycairo` using

     ```
     pip install prefig